waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration-u1.md

 1. Set the [IP switch](../../network-settings/#ethernet) inside the UGPS G2 topside unit to `192.168.2.94` (the down position).
 This equips the G2 topside unit with the static IP address 192.168.2.94.

-2. Connect an ethernet cable to the UGPS Topside and [power it up](https://waterlinked.github.io/underwater-gps/power-supply/).
-It is on when the power button is lit.
-Wait with plugging the ethernet cable to your computer until you monitor the network adapters (see below) to identify its adapter easier.
+2. [Connect power](https://waterlinked.github.io/underwater-gps/power-supply/) to the UGPS Topside and switch on the power, resulting in the power switch lighting up.

+3. Connect an Ethernet cable to the UGPS Topside.

-3. Connect the BlueROV with the tether to the FXTI and plug the USB-cable into the FXTI.
+4. Connect the BlueROV with the tether to the FXTI and plug the USB-cable into the FXTI.
 Power up the BlueROV.
-Wait with plugging the USB-cable to your computer until you monitor the network adapters (see below) to identify its adapter easier.

-4. Establish a network bridge on your computer.
+5. Establish a network bridge on your computer.
 This depends on your operating system:

 ???
 Info "Windows"